 I do not recommend using rock salt over such a large area.
 Salt is nonselective-meaning it will kill everything-including the grass.
 It also has a lasting negative effect on soil chemistry.
 Five acres is obviously a large area to cover, but digging, hand-pulling weeds and mowing them down repeatedly to prevent the weeds from maturing and spreading seed is probably the safest bet for your horses.
 I have heard of "safe" herbicides for use in grazing areas, but of course, you should talk to your veterinarian to find out the latest information on what is considered safe.
-I would also recommend talking to your local extension agency to find out if they have any information on pasture management.
-Many do.

 When weeds invade and take over an area, it is usually due to a lack of soil nutrients or because over time, grazing practices have created conditions that favor weed growth.
 In some cases, it is more advantageous to have someone come in and completely remove what you have, and reseed the area with appropriate grasses.

 If feasible, another idea is keeping a few goats around as a non-toxic way to help keep weeds at bay.
 Take out an ad.
 Maybe you could rent or borrow some for a while.
 Goats are especially good at helping control weeds.
 They prefer broadleaf and woody plants to grass (like thistle, knapweed, tansy, leafy spurge, toadflax, etc.) They also make superb equine companions.